 Don't try to handle everything by yourself.
 You will need the support that family and friends can give.
 Get to know other single parents through support groups.
-Your pediatrician can also be a great source of help and information.
+Your child's pediatrician can also be a great source of help and information.

 Be aware that your children will always be affected by your mood and attitude.
 They will need your praise and your love through hard times.
 It's okay to be honest about your feelings of sadness and loss, but let them know better times lie ahead for all of you.

-- Be careful about asking new friends or partners to watch your children, even for a short time.
+Choosing quality child care is essential for your children's well-being and your peace of mind.
+Never leave a young child home alone, and don't rely on older siblings to babysit for younger siblings.
+Also be careful about asking new friends or partners to watch your children, even for a short time.
 They may not have the patience, especially if a child's behavior becomes difficult.

 Children need to be cared for by an adult with proven experience in child care.
 When looking for quality child care, do your research.
 This may include visiting the child care center and observing child caregivers when they are with your children.
 Ask for referrals from your child's doctor and other parents.
 Check whether your local city or county government may also have a list of licensed child care centers or homes.